1. Father Sun

 After taking the train to the remote place where she was born, she finds the castle where she grew up, turned to ruins and the magical garden covered by bewildered roses.
 Arriving at the outskirts of the city, she nearly feels desperate facing the city on her own.
 Winter has started and she is wandering through the cold streets, feeling her feet starting to freeze.
 Walking down the streets, strangers are passing by with grimmed faces, just trying to get home.

-Just when she thinks about giving up. looking for a friendly face, a cheerful young man approaches her, offering her to sit somewhere and have a cup of coffee, if only to warm her hands.
-Calming down in, she cannot help but be touched by his unexpected gesture of kindness.
+When she is about to give up. looking for a friendly face, a cheerful young man approaches her, offering her to sit somewhere and have a cup of coffee, if only to warm her hands.
+Calming down, she cannot help but be touched by his unexpected gesture of kindness.
 Dwayne then offers her to stay with him in his small bedroom apartment, saying she should get some sleep and to face her troubles in the morning.

 One day, when Leora is exploring the streets again, looking for work, she climbs a little hill, to watch the view.
 In the distance she sees a skyscraper with on top of it a pyramid, where the sunlight reflects on the sides which are made of glass.The sight stirs something within her—a spark, a pull toward something beyond her understanding.
 She closes her eyes, letting her mind drift, and suddenly, she finds herself transported into another vision.